bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-and-push-to-azure-using-git.md

 To verify that, navigate to: [https://anappaday.azurewebsites.net/](https://anappaday.azurewebsites.net/) to see our Web app.
 Also, navigate to [https://anappaday-staging.azurewebsites.net/](https://anappaday-staging.azurewebsites.net/) to see the default Azure page (previously hosted under production).

 ## Summary
-And with that, we complete the process of creating and building ASP.NET Core apps on Windows Azure.
+And with that, we complete the process of creating and building ASP.NET Core apps on Microsoft Azure.

 Hope you enjoyed the series and gained something out of it!
 Please feel free to contact me for further information if need be.